manfromexistence/open-thoughts/README.md

 export HF_PRIVATE=false
 ```

+# OpenThoughts2-1M Data Generation
+The [OpenThoughts2-1M](https://huggingface.co/datasets/open-thoughts/OpenThoughts2-1M) dataset is a combination of [OpenThoughts-114k](https://huggingface.co/datasets/open-thoughts/OpenThoughts-114k), [OpenR1](https://huggingface.co/open-r1), and our newly generated math and code reasoning data.
+We generate the additional math and code data by ablating on various question generation methodologies and sampling from the highest performing ones.

+The recipe is outlined below: (insert diagram here).

+More details can be found in our [blog post]().

-# Data Generation
+# OpenThoughts-114k Data Generation

-Currently, we are generating data for the following domains:
+For OpenThoughts-114k, we generate data for the following domains:
 1. Code
 2. Math
 3. Science